CambridgeNuclear/SCONE/docs/Geometry.rst

      crossing a boundary between regions with different materials or uniqueID.
 If the particle hits the domain boundary, boundary conditions are applied and the movement is stopped.
 It is also possible that a particle may become lost, as a result of errors in geometry handling.
+     *move* can utilise the experimental *distance caching* if the cache is provided in the call.
   #. **move global**: Movement with explicit tracking of the domain boundary.
 Particle moves up to
      a given distance "above" the geometry ignoring all changes in composition or unique ID.
      However, it will stop upon hitting the domain boundary (after BCs are applied).